nielsenamrose/wifi-coffee/hardware/README.md

 - Coffee machine "manual" brew button
 - Grinder ON/OFF button

-The added electronics will be connected in parallel to the physical buttons to allow both manual and remote operation.

 We will read the following inputs

 - Coffee machine power LED